 Priority 2 – Heating

-- Provision of natural gas or oil central heating where no central heating exists; conversion of solid fuel/LPG/economy 7 to natural gas or oil;
+- provision of natural gas or oil central heating where no central heating exists

-- Conversion of economy 7 to high efficiency electrical storage system where gas and oil are not possible
+- conversion of economy 7 to high efficiency electrical storage system where gas and oil are not possible

 Priority 3 - Windows